hhaque/cfrtest/README.md

 Elastic Search: Installed
 Composer: Installed
 Drush: Ansible role that I used threw error during installation, would need more time to make it work.

+I am fairly new in working with Ansible - for that reason, I was not able to complete the requirments.
+It will take me a while to be proficient with the tool.

+-Hasibul Haque